marked42/learning-notes/http/http.md

 There's an important notion of _cache hit_ and _cache miss_.

-1. Cache hit - A request arrives at a cache, and resource is severed with cache.
+1. Cache hit - A request arrives at a cache, and resource is served with cache.
 1. Cache miss - A request arrives at a cache, but cache expires or is not fresh and resource is served by server.

-Another hit and miss concept related to cache revalidate.

-1. Revalidate hit - A request arrives at a cache, but not sure if cache is fresh, cache is confirmed by server to be fresh and resource is served with cache.
-A http reponse of status code **304(Not Modified)** will be sent back and cache freshness is updated.
-1. Revalidate miss - A request arrives at a cache, but not sure if cache is fresh, cache is confirmed by server to be unfresh and resource is served by server.
-A http reponse of status code **200(Ok)** with full content of resource is sent back and cache is updated.
-1. Resource deleted - A response of status code **404(Not Found)** is sent back and cache should be deleted.

-> The fraction of requests that are served from cache is called the cache hit rate (or cache hit ratio), or sometimes the document hit rate (or document hit ratio).
-> The byte hit rate represents the fraction of all bytes transferred that were served from cache.

 ### Cache Strategy